ashik-75/thesis-project/README.md

-# Next Js Editor with Eslit , Prettier & Tailwind
+# Next Js Editor with Eslint , Prettier & Tailwind

 Following the Airbnb style guide , setup our edit for react project